srkc95/Weather-Map-API/README.md

 # Testing OpenWeatherMap API

-This GitHub repository is part of a "coderbyte" online assessment and contains Postman and Python implementations for testing the OpenWeatherMap API, including some sample requests with test cases and requests library usage.
+This GitHub repository is part of a "Coderbyte" online assessment and includes both Postman and Python implementations for testing the OpenWeatherMap API.
+It contains sample requests with test cases.

 ![Screenshot of Weather Map API](image.PNG)